+Although strides have been made towards equity in the last few decades, gender and racial bias persists in organizations and in society.
+Even more disconcerting, Black women and other women of color are held back more than their White counterparts.
 Most advice for women encourages individuals to speak up, be assertive, or lean in—to assimilate into a system modeled after White men.
 But individual action is not enough.
-We need collective action, where marginalized individuals work together, so all women experience the benefits of professional growth and equality.
-We need Shared Sisterhood, and anyone, regardless of gender, can join in.
+Tina spoke of the need for collective action, highlighting that when marginalized and more privileged women work together, all women can experience the benefits of professional growth and equality.
+Using examples from the book she encouraged everyone to join the sisterhood, emphasizing that anyone, regardless of gender, can be a part of it.

-1. Dig into your own assumptions around racioethnicity, gender, and power
+Dig into your own assumptions around racioethnicity, gender, and power

-2. Bridge the divide between women of all racioethnic groups through authentic relationships
+Bridge the divide between women of all racioethnic groups through authentic relationships

-3. Advance all women across the organization and beyond
+Advance all women across the organization and beyond

 “Educate yourself, follow people who are different than you, and be honest with yourself about your own notions.” – Tina Opie